What are the configuration settings that control Chat Presence Management?

 9:08:45 (30 seconds later), still no response.
 Agent marked Disconnected.

 CS_IDLE_TIMEOUT is by default set to 10 minutes, and a minimum of 5 minutes.
 It should only be modified in extremely limited circumstances as it has a large, sweeping impact.
-This setting determines when an End User or Agent gets disconnected from the chat.
-This is when the user or the Agent is not typing; no activity at all is happening.
-They're IDLE.
-Note: Please refer to this important Answer detailing this configuration before considering requesting a change:Answer ID 8230: Chat Timeout Configuration Setting.
+This setting determines when a chat gets disconnected due to inactivity.
+This is when the End User and the Agent are not typing; no activity at all is happening.
+They're both IDLE.

 What really is the difference between the ABSENT_INTERVAL and CS_IDLE_TIMEOUT?